yeehaa123/yeehaa.io/src/content/Posts/economy-of-garbage.md

 ---
 title: Economy of Garbage
 author: Yeehaa
-excerpt: A deep dive into the excess mindset, historical capitalist dreams, and the concept of an economy of waste.
-Featuring ideas from Walter Benjamin and Georges Bataille, and Shraddha Borawake's art.
+excerpt: "'Economy of Garbage' critiques the excess mindset in modern capitalism and crypto, contrasting it with Bataille's philosophy of embracing waste.
+  Shraddha Borawake highlights the intertwined nature of waste, culture, and nature."
 imageURL: 2fa6a7e7bf592d41022eb9cd67f240db.png
-summary: The article delves into the distinction between decentralization and fragmentation, critiques the excess mindset prevalent in modern blockchain and crypto communities, and reflects on the historical fascination with capitalism's promise of limitless resources.
-By exploring the ideas of Walter Benjamin and Georges Bataille, it proposes an economy of excess where waste is embraced rather than shunned.
-Shraddha Borawake's practice, Garb-Age, exemplifies this by merging nature, culture, and trash, challenging the notions of purity and authenticity.
+summary: The article 'Economy of Garbage' explores the cultural and ideological dimensions of decentralization, excess, and waste in modern capitalism.
+It critiques the excess mindset seen in crypto and contrasts it with Bataille's philosophy of embracing waste.
+Shraddha Borawake's artistic practice highlights the intertwined nature of waste, culture, and nature, arguing that abundance and excess are central to understanding modernity.
 tags:
+  - excess
-  - economy
+  - waste
   - crypto
-  - waste
-  - capital
+  - art
-  - nature
+  - tech
 series: Ecosystem Architecture
 checksum: 2fa6a7e7bf592d41022eb9cd67f240db
 draft: false
 createdAt: 2024-06-11T05:34:20.624Z
-updatedAt: 2024-06-11T05:49:17.353Z
+updatedAt: 2024-06-11T08:01:13.612Z
 publishedAt: 2024-06-11T05:34:36.312Z
 order: 2
 ---